Aamchowk Rural Municipality

-Aamchok (आमचोक) is one of seven rural municipalities (गाउँपालिका) of Bhojpur District of Province No. 1 of Nepal.
+Aamchok (आमचोक) is one of seven rural municipalities (गाउँपालिका) of Bhojpur District of Koshi Province of Nepal.
 Out of the 9 municipalities in Bhojpur, 2 are urban and 7 are rural.

 According to MoFALD, Aamchok has an area of 184.89 km2 and the total population of the municipality is 18, 720 as of Census of Nepal 2011.
 Wasingtharpu, Yoo, Dummana, Thidingkha, Pawala, Dewantar, Balankha and Pangcha VDCs were merged to form Aamchok Rural Municipality.
 Balankha is the Headquarter of this newly formed municipality.